Is Trello Worth It in 2026? Honest Review After Years of Use

 Free Plan 10 boards Generous Limited (10 seats) Generous

-Trello vs. Notion (Try Notion): Notion is a knowledge base and database tool first, project management tool second — and honestly, I think a lot of people use it for project management when they'd be better served by something purpose-built.
+Trello vs. Notion (Try Notion): Notion is really a knowledge base and database tool that also happens to handle projects — and I think a lot of people actually use it for PM when they'd be better off with something purpose-built.
 Trello wins on simplicity; Notion wins if you want to combine docs, wikis, and tasks in one place.

-Trello vs. Asana (Try Asana): Asana handles complexity much better — task dependencies, portfolio-level views, workload management.
-If your team is growing past 10 people or your projects have lots of moving interdependencies, Asana is the better call.
-It costs more, but it earns it.
+Trello vs. Asana (Try Asana): Asana is way better at handling complexity — dependencies, portfolio views, workload management.
+When your team grows past 10 people or your projects get tangled up with interdependencies, Asana is the smarter choice.
+It costs more, but you get what you pay for.

-Trello vs. Monday.com (Monday): Monday has more powerful automation, better reporting, and more views out of the box.
-It's also more expensive and has a steeper learning curve.
-For teams that want a full operational command center — not just a task list — Monday pulls ahead pretty clearly.
+Trello vs. Monday.com (Monday): Monday's got stronger automation out of the box, better reporting, more views.
+It's also pricier and has a steeper learning curve.
+If you want a full operational command center instead of just a task list, Monday pulls ahead pretty clearly.

 Final Verdict: Is Trello Worth It in 2026?